thalyshenrique7/inventory-control-system/README.md

 + Situation: If balance is small than quantity minimum is register as 'Is less than quantity minimum', else is 'Is greater than quantity minimum'
 + Document: Only register if movement type is 'Entry' or 'Exit'
 + Must have movement date and time
++ Reports of inventories deleted must be saved in a bin

 > Author: Thalys Henrique